Stamford Brook Avenue, Hounslow: Heritage Planning in London

 Location: 18–20 Stamford Brook Avenue, W6 0YD, London

-Design and Heritage: The approved design enhances the character of the existing Victorian streetscape through high-quality brickwork, refined detailing, and proportionate massing.
-Detailed material specifications, including brick and mortar samples, cladding, windows, balconies, and roof treatments, were conditioned to ensure compatibility with the area’s heritage significance and the Council’s Residential Extension Guidelines.
+Detailed material specifications including brick and mortar samples, cladding, windows, balconies and roof treatments were secured through planning conditions to ensure compatibility with the area’s heritage significance and the Council’s Residential Extension Guidelines.
 The development’s sympathetic approach ensures that the new building integrates seamlessly with the existing architectural context and protects the setting of nearby heritage assets.

 Residential Quality and Use: The extension forms part of the original dwelling at No. 20 and is restricted from subdivision, ensuring that accommodation standards remain high and preventing the creation of undersized or poor-quality residential units.
 Internal layouts and amenity provisions align with local plan policies, delivering a high-quality living environment consistent with Hounslow’s design objectives.

-Construction and Amenity: Comprehensive measures were approved to safeguard residential amenity during demolition and construction, including strict working hours, a TfL-compliant Construction Logistics Plan (CLP), and membership of the Considerate Constructors Scheme.
-These provisions manage site traffic, material storage, and highway safety, minimising disruption to neighbouring residents.
+Construction Management and Neighbourhood Amenity: Comprehensive measures were approved to protect neighbouring amenity during demolition and construction.
+These include strict working hours, a TfL-compliant Construction Logistics Plan (CLP) and membership of the Considerate Constructors Scheme.
+These provisions manage site traffic, material storage and highway safety, minimising disruption to neighbouring residents.

 Comments